dnjackson/eos/content/tutorials/concept-basics/operational-principle/index.md

 ## OPs with multiple users

 Another reason an OP might have no user goal is that the purpose involves collaboration of multiple users.
 The purpose of *Upvote* is to let users rank items by their popularity.
 When you as a user give a thumbs-up to an item, you’re not fulfilling a goal worth articulating, but simply contributing to a larger communal purpose.
-The OP for *Upvote* must include a upvotes by multiple users on multiple items, to illustrate the key idea that the ranking of items depends on the number of upvotes they receive.
+The OP for *Upvote* must include upvotes by multiple users on multiple items, to illustrate the key idea that the ranking of items depends on the number of upvotes they receive.

 ## The danger of “secondary” goals